OPINION

 (Conversation ends with confirmation that Defendant should call in the morning to arrange meeting with Special Agent Pittman.).

-{3} Following this conversation, Sanders met Special Agent Pittman and Agent Colbridge at a Super 8 Motel in Las Cruces, New Mexico.
+{3} Following this conversation, Sanders met Special Agent Pittman and Agent Col-bridge at a Super 8 Motel in Las Cruces, New Mexico.
 Sanders was driven to the Super 8 by his girlfriend and his father.
-During this meeting, Sanders gave what was to be the first of a number of detailed confessions in which he described the killing of Darrett McCauley and provided information that led to the discovery of McCauley's remains in the forest of Catron County.
-At the conclusion of the initial interview on July 28, 1994, Sanders signed an FBI Advice of Rights interrogation form which contained his rights under Miranda and the following statements: "I understand and know what I am doing.
-No promises or threats have been made to me and no pressure or coercion of any kind has been used against me."
-He again signed advice of rights forms when he met with the FBI on August 9, 1994, and August 15, 1994.
+During this meeting, Sanders gave what was to be the first of a number of detailed confessions in which he described the killing of Darrett McCauley and provided information that led to the discovery of McCauley’s remains in the forest of Catron County.
+At the conclusion of the initial interview on July 28, 1994, Sanders signed an FBI Advice of Rights interrogation form which contained his rights under Miranda and the following statements: “I understand and know what I am doing.
+No promises or threats have been made to me and no pressure or coercion of any kind has been used against me.”
+He again signed advice of rights forms when he met with the FBI on August 9, 1994, and August 15,1994.

 {4} Sanders was subsequently charged with the murder of Darrett McCauley.
-Sanders filed a motion to suppress the contents of his confession, alleging that it was coerced by Special Agent Pittman's indication that he would communicate his cooperation to the United States Attorney's office.
+Sanders filed a motion to suppress the contents of his confession, alleging that it was coerced by Special Agent Pittman’s indication that he would communicate his cooperation to the United States Attorney’s office.
 Sanders also maintained that the FBI coerced his confession by informing him of the threat on his life.
 The district court conducted a suppression hearing at which Sanders and the FBI agents testified.
 In addition to the transcript of the conversation, the trial court also considered a number of other relevant factors.
-The trial court detailed those findings of fact after the suppression hearing: (1) Defendant, an adult male born March 1953, completed high school and reads and understands the English language; (2) Defendant was having some "problems" in 1994 which included the suspicious destruction of both his truck and home and the rape of his girlfriend; (3) In May of *463 1994, Defendant sought treatment for depression, was prescribed Prozac, but was not taking his medication at the time of his confession; (4) In May of 1994, while fighting forest fires, Defendant became seriously depressed and started using marijuana, but during a subsequent fire in June of 1994, he worked hard for 20 days without incident; (5) On the day of his confession, Defendant appeared in good health and did not appear to be under the influence of alcohol or drugs.
-After reviewing all of the relevant factors, the district judge ruled, based on the totality of the circumstances, that Sanders' statement was "completely voluntary."
+The trial court detailed those findings of fact after the suppression hearing: (1) Defendant, an adult male bom March 1953, completed high school and reads and understands the English language; (2) Defendant was having some “problems” in 1994 which included the suspicious destruction of both his truck and home and the rape of his girlfriend; (3) In May of 1994, Defendant sought treatment for depression, was prescribed Prozac, but was not taking his medication at the time of his confession; (4) In May of 1994, while fighting forest fires, Defendant became seriously depressed and started using marijuana, but during a subsequent fire in June of 1994, he worked hard for 20 days without incident; (5) On the day of his confession, Defendant appeared in good health and did not appear to be under the influence of alcohol or drugs.
+After reviewing all of the relevant factors, the district judge ruled, based on the totality of the circumstances, that Sanders’ statement was “completely voluntary.”
 Sanders seeks review of this conclusion.
 He also alleges that the district court committed reversible error by refusing to give his proffered jury instructions with regard to the voluntariness of his confession.
 Finally, he asserts that he should have been allowed to participate in the jury qualification or culling process.

 II.

-{9} Therefore, Sanders' reliance on Aguirre for proposition that "any sort of threats or violence" or "any direct or implied promises, however slight" operates to render a confession involuntary is not a proper articulation of the applicable law.
-91 N.M. at 675, 579 P.2d at 801.
-Because Sanders asserts that both a promise and a threat of violence induced his confession, for clarity of analysis, we will discuss each factor independently and then evaluate the totality of the circumstances.
+{9} Therefore, Sanders’ reliance on Aguirre for proposition that “any sort of threats or violence” or “any direct or implied promises, however slight” operates to render a confession involuntary is not a proper articulation of the applicable law.

 A.